jonabantao/market-data-visualization/README.md

 * Mousing over each bubble will display a popup of the select company details and their stock performance

 # D3.js Functionality
 Using the D3 library allowed the project to dynamically move the axes upon selecting a different timeframe.
-With D3, you are able to select a DOM element and call functions within the D3 library to manipulate it.
+With D3, you are able to select an element within the SVG and call functions within the D3 library to manipulate it.
 ```
 let updateChartAxis = d3.select('#chart').transition();